 PHEN 121 Classical Physics I

-For science and engineering majors: a calculus-based presentation of kinematics, mechanics, and thermodynamics in the first semester, followed by sound, light, and electromagnetism in the second semester.
-Three hours of lecture and two hours of laboratory.
-Recommended Co-requisite: MATH 190
+This course is for science and engineering majors: a calculus-based presentation of kinematics, mechanics, and thermodynamics.
+Three hours of lecture and two hours of laboratory per week.
+Recommended Co-requisite: MATH 190.

 PHEN 122 Classical Physics II